l1va/telecambot/README.md

 #### Running

-To run the program use ./proxy.py
+Update 'Get rid of proxy, because it works unstable'.

-The proxy.py script contains a configuration of proxy servers.
-It searches free proxy servers from the global list.
+To run the program use ./main.py

 The bot sends logs to an error.log file.
-If there is a HTTPError it interrupts process and starts job with a new proxy server.

 There are two user types in the bot.
 It's required to controll access to the bot.